nguyenvukhang/kitty2/docs/keyboard-protocol.rst

 These sequences must match entries in the terminfo database for maximum compatibility.
-The table below lists the key, its terminfo entry name and the escape code used for it by kitty.
+The table below lists the key, its terminfo entry name and the escape code used for it by alatty.
 A different terminal would use whatever escape code is present in its terminfo database for the key.
 Some keys have an alternate representation when the terminal is in *cursor key mode* (the ``smkx/rmkx`` terminfo capabilities).
 This form is used only in